You must be born again has been said so many times; does it still have meaning?

 Ah, the Kingdom of Heaven.
 It's the only phrase mentioned twice by Jesus in the great prayer he taught his disciples.

-The Kingdom of Heaven is the place where Jesus rules.
-Governs.
-Leads.
-Heals and wipes away every tear.
-I want to be there, but my friend has no desire to be governed by King Jesus.
+The Kingdom of Heaven is the place where Jesus rules; he governs and leads.
+He heals and wipes away every tear.
+I want to be there, but my friend has no desire to be thus led.

-You too can enter that kingdom, but Jesus said "You must be born again" to get there.
-It's the passport so to speak.
-No passport, no entry.
+You too can enter that kingdom, but Jesus said, "You must be born again" to get there.
+It's the passport so to speak; without it, no entry.

 How can I say that with such assurance?
 Because it's now forty-two years since I made that decision as a young man.
 And I can testify that Jesus has made a far better king of my life, than I ever could have.

-So, like a grain of wheat, I have to fall into the ground - every day, it doesn't just happen once and then everything is hunky-dorey - die to myself, and then for the first time I can say: My Father, who is in heaven ...
+So like a grain of wheat, I have to fall into the ground; every day, it doesn't just happen once and then everything is hunky-dory.
+I have to die to self.
+Then for the first time I can speak with confidence to my Father, who is in heaven.

 You must be born again.